-- Exemplary service hours must be documented on a Service-Learning Verification/ Reflection Form, and approved by a teacher/coordinator during the same year in which the service is performed. - Students who engage in extra- curricular activities like drama shows, can receive up to 8 hours a day, 40 hours' maximum per show.
-However, hours can only be counted IF they are raising money for a charity or having a collection drive for a non-profit organization.
-Hours will only be counted for the actual show time days not rehearsal or practices.
-Each show must donate at least \$50 to a non-profit organization or at least 50 items. - Students participating in a Unified sport (tennis, bocce ball, track, etc.) may receive up to 40 hours for the year.
-However, students must be hands on throughout the season to help the special education students.
-Coaches will need to sign off on the verification forms to verify those students did participate and engage in helping others.
+Students who engage in extra- curricular activities like drama shows, can receive 10 hours' maximum per show.
+However, hours can only be counted \underline{IF} they are raising money for a charity or having a collection drive for a non-profit organization.
+Each show must donate at least \$50 to a non-profit organization or at least 50 items.